 Bioflavonoids are the natural compound found in most Vitamin C rich fruits and vegetables that help activate the vitamin in the body.
 This is why natural sources of Vitamin C are much more effective than some synthetic supplements.
 However, science has stepped up its game since the days of brave Szent-Györgyi, and nowadays there are many Vitamin C supplements that come combined with bioflavonoids.
 One of the most popular variants are the Acerola Vitamin C supplements, which contain a highly concentrated Vitamin C extracted naturally from the acerola fruit.

-As we mentioned in the introduction, when considering treatments determining the type of acne is crucial.
+As we mentioned in the introduction, determining the type of acne is crucial when considering treatments or trying out home remedies.
 This is because different types of acne react to different treatments in their own way.
 What may be a beneficial treatment for one type of acne may not be so good for another.
 This is important because Vitamin C has two different beneficial effects depending on which type of acne it is used for.
+As always, if you're using a topical treatment, such as a cream or a serum, it is important to perform a patch test before using it.

 One of the most observable effects of taking Vitamin C when dealing with acne is its ability to reduce skin inflammation and redness.
 There’s a complex interplay of processes as to how and why this happens.